 - Creating and installing blueprints

-Hi, I'm Morten Rand-Hendriksen, Staff Author at lynda.com, and I'm excited to welcome you to installing and running WordPress DesktopServer.
-This course will give you the tools and knowledge you need to setup and configure your own custom WordPress development environment on a Windows computer or a Mac using DesktopServer.
-First I'll explain what DesktopServer is and how it works.
+(breezy instrumental music) - [Voiceover] Hi, I'm Morten Rand-Hendriksen, staff author at Lynda.com, and I'm excited to welcome you to Installing and Running WordPress: DesktopServer.
+This course will give you the tools and knowledge you need to set up and configure your own custom WordPress development environment on a Windows computer or a Mac using DesktopServer.
+First, I'll explain what DesktopServer is and how it works.

-Then I'll show you how to set up several development sites on your computer so you can work on multiple projects at the same time.
-And finally, I will demonstrate how you can create your own custom installs also known as blueprints.
-Whether you are looking to want to learn how to use WordPress.
-Want to become a WordPress developer or just want to add a new tool to your WordPress development toolbelt.
-DesktopServer is a tool you want to check out and it all starts with installing and running WordPress DesktopServer.
+Then, I'll show you how to set up several development sites on your computer so you can work on multiple projects at the same time.
+And finally, I'll demonstrate how you can create your own custom installs, also known as blueprints.
+Whether you're looking to learn how to use WordPress, want to become a WordPress developer, or just want to add a new tool to your WordPress development tool vault, DesktopServer is a tool you'll want to check out.
+And it all starts with Installing and Running WordPress: DesktopServer.

 PHP with MySQL Essential Training3,907,848 Views